rymaju/v-lisp/README.md

 ### Get Started

 #### `v run .`
 Compiles and runs everything in main.
+Currently this just starts a REPL.

 #### `v test .`
 Runs all tests